 - In the 1950’s, nearly every child developed measles, and some even died from it.
 By comparison, today, many practicing physicians have never seen a case of measles.

-Outbreaks can Still Occur
+Outbreaks Can Still Occur

 One example of the seriousness of vaccine preventable diseases is an increase in measles cases or outbreaks that were reported in 2014.
 The United States experienced a record number of measles cases, with 667 cases from 27 states reported to CDC’s NCIRD.
 This was the greatest number of cases in the U.S. since measles was eliminated in 2000.
 Therefore, infant immunization continues to require great attention by parents and other infant caregivers.

 Opportunities for NIIW